MidnightBleauu/Rock-Paper-Scissors/README.md

-# -Rock-Paper-Scissors
+# Rock-Paper-Scissors
-Rock Paper Scissors game
+A simple game of Rock Paper Scissors game written in javascript.